 Now that Donald Trump is the U.S. President, Thompson pointed out, “pro-lifers in the context of this country are not necessarily marginalized.”

 Thompson added, “my responsibility isn’t to make sure the minority voices are allowed room to speak, it’s to make sure the voices of the marginalized [are] brought to the forefront.”

 Thompson said that during the week leading up to the GAP training on Oct.
 15, students had been telling him that advertisements for the training, including a large pink “Abortion is Genocide” poster in the Smith Memorial Student Union, were making them feel like they were not welcome.

-Thompson said he found that the pro-life recruitment banner had not gone through the proper administrative channels before it was hung.
-Though it’s not common for ASPSU members to enforce poster or banner codes in SMSU because most messages displayed are “celebrated” on campus, Thompson said he took advantage of his authority in this situation and enforced the rules by pulling the banner down.
+Though, said Thompson, it’s not common for ASPSU members to enforce poster or banner codes in SMSU because most messages displayed are celebrated on campus, Thompson claimed he took advantage of his authority in this situation and enforced the rules by pulling the banner down.

-Additionally, the conversation the GAP display was attempting to bring to campus, Thompson said he believes, is an attempt to attack the right of students with uteruses “to choose and [the] right to define who [they are].”
+In any event, Thompson said he believed the conversation the GAP display was attempting to bring to campus was an attempt to attack the right of students with uteruses “to choose and [the] right to define who [they are].”

 However, Norris-York alleges she was shut down while trying to help with that effort.

 When Senator Ayoub posted on their personal page, in a series of now-deleted comments, about the appropriation of the word “genocide” in the pro-life literature on campus, Norris-York commented, “is there any way we can peacefully but actively object to this?
 What’s the best way to let PSU know that students don’t support this?”